Derian Hatcher: Playing career

 As a youth, Hatcher played in the 1985 and 1986 Quebec International Pee-Wee Hockey Tournaments with the Detroit Compuware minor ice hockey team.

 Hatcher was known as a physical defenseman and a strong bodychecker and used his intimidating size to good effect.
-He was drafted in the 1st round as the eighth overall selection by the Minnesota North Stars in the 1990 NHL Entry Draft and scored in his NHL debut game on October 12, 1991.
+He was drafted in the 1st round as the eighth overall selection by the Minnesota North Stars in the 1990 NHL entry draft and scored in his NHL debut game on October 12, 1991.
 Hatcher played for the North Stars and went with them when they moved to Dallas in 1993.
+He was named captain during the 1994-95 season.

 Hatcher played another ten years for the Dallas Stars, collecting 71 goals, 223 assists, 1,380 penalty minutes, and captained the Stars to the Stanley Cup in 1999.
 In doing so, he became the first American-born captain to win the Stanley Cup.
+Hatcher was the longest-serving captain in franchise history before being matched and surpassed by Jamie Benn.
 In July 2003, Hatcher signed with the Detroit Red Wings on a five-year, $30 million contract.
-A knee injury in just the third game of the season forced Hatcher to miss most of the year, playing in just 15 regular season games with the Red Wings.
+A knee injury (torn ligament) in just the third game of the season forced Hatcher to miss most of the year, playing in just 15 regular season games with the Red Wings.

 In 2004, due to the cancellation of the NHL season, Hatcher, along with fellow Detroit Red Wings teammates Chris Chelios and Kris Draper, decided to play minor league hockey with the Motor City Mechanics based out of Fraser, Michigan.

-On August 2, 2005, Hatcher signed with the Philadelphia Flyers after his contract with Detroit was bought out due to the new salary cap.
+On August 2, 2005, Hatcher signed a four year deal for $14 million with the Philadelphia Flyers after his contract with Detroit ($4.9 million) was bought out due to the new salary cap.

 On January 29, 2006, Hatcher was named interim captain of the Flyers.
 He served as captain for the rest of the 2005–06 season due to the absence of injured captain Keith Primeau.
 Hatcher has also served as an alternate captain for the Flyers.

 Suffering from a right knee injury, he missed the entire 2008–09 NHL season.
 Hatcher later returned as a "co-coach" for the playoffs.
-After having replacement surgery on the same knee on June 1, 2009, Hatcher said that he would most likely not return to playing hockey.
+After having replacement surgery on the same knee in June 2009, Hatcher said that he would most likely not return to playing hockey.
 On June 15, 2009, Hatcher formally announced his retirement from the NHL, done so with the Dallas Stars.
 He remained in the Flyers organization as a player development coach, taking a job vacated by another former Flyer defenseman and captain, Éric Desjardins, who resigned to pursue business interests.
-Hatcher is the second longest-serving captain in the history of the Dallas Stars and their predecessor, the Minnesota North Stars.